NielsHolst/HoneySuite/README.md

     2. There can be one or more columns after that identifying the treatment.
 The plot functions have currently been set up to expect a column called **Treatment**.
   3. See existing treatment files for examples.

+## Adding your own code
+1. Begin any script with **two lines** identical to those found in *src/append-mov-avg-detrended.R.R* and *src/plot-az-mov-avg.R*.
+2. As exemplified in the same scripts, **get the metadata** for the input files.
+    1. Either pick the data sets you want to work on as shown in *src/plot-az-mov-avg.R*;
+    2. Or process all the available data, record by record in the metadata file, as shown in *src/append-mov-avg-detrended.R.R*.
+3. The procedure is
+    1. Add columns to either the **W** or the **WD** data frame (or both) as needed.
+    2. If the data frames were updated, save them using *write_output* function.
+    3. Process and plot the **W** and **WD** data frames.